daryoosh-falak-rafat/exercise/readme.md

     - Use Phinx seeders to allow the API to be used straight away without needing to create users or swipes
     - Added unit and integration tests to avoid the need to manually test each endpoint
     - Implement better logging and also have a debugger like Xdebug to speed things along

+Thanks for your consideration.
+If you have any questions about anything on something doesn't work, please let me know